 - A versatile 40-inch performance board

 If you are new to skimboarding or want to upgrade to a more performance-based board, then this Sandfish Board Co. skimboard cruiser is an excellent option.
-The board is made from poplar and laminate which is lightweight but incredibly durable.
+The board is made from poplar wood and laminate which is lightweight but incredibly durable.

 There is a soft and grippy foam top on the board that eliminates the need for wax.
 The board measures 40 inches long and 18.75 inches wide.
 This is a good size for riders between the weight of 125 to 175 lbs.

-The skimboard has been designed for optimal performance by anyone learning tricks.
+This wooden skim board has been designed for optimal performance by anyone learning tricks.
 This beginner-friendly shape is stable, but maneuverable enough for learning all of your first moves on, such as a shuv-it or slide.

 - Made for high-performance wave riding